Therapy dog training

 However, therapy dogs may be protected under facility policies.
 Many places that therapy dogs visit, like hospitals and nursing homes, have their own rules about allowing these animals in.
 These policies may address things like required vaccinations, temperament testing, and handler certification.

-What can Service Dogs do?
+What can Therapy Dogs do?

 Therapy dogs can act as natural stress relievers, offering physical affection, a sense of tranquility, and a welcome distraction during challenging times.
 They can help calm people who are crying, experiencing anxiety or panic attacks and their presence can demonstrably improve emotional well-being by reducing feelings of isolation and promoting relaxation.